Sodium oxybate (By mouth)

 XyremThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to sodium oxybate, or have succinic semialdehyde dehydrogenase deficiency.
+Do not use it if you had an allergic reaction to sodium oxybate, or if you have succinic semialdehyde dehydrogenase deficiency.

 How to Use This Medicine: